Accounting systems: what’s available?

 Whether you are a sole trader with a side venture or an established businesses with multi-million pound turnover, you should be able to find a solution tailored to your exact needs.
 The increasing proliferation of cloud-based solutions also means accessing financial information on the go is easier than ever before.

 This article should give you an overview of the different functions accounting software can fulfil in your business.
-Click here for more information on the most popular packages on the market today.

 Most accounting software should include at least the following basic features: